 If you grew up in a house where you were never taught how to deal appropriately with your difficult feelings, when you discovered alcohol it will have been a blessing to be able to drown your unhappiness and blot it out.

 Of course, at some point it will just have to be dealt with.
-The alternative is to continue a) avoiding your problems and b) ruining your health by carrying on drinking.
+The alternative is to continue a) avoiding your problems and b) ruining your health and life by carrying on drinking.

 When you stop drinking all of this awful stuff will be fully present with you every day and, if you don’t find a way of dealing with it, will more than likely make you want to continue to drink.